SharkSnack/shiren-4/content/items.md

 ---
 title: "Items"
-metaTitle: "Items - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Items - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "Item categories for Shiren the Wanderer 2: Oni Invasion!"
 ---